Feeding Tubes: The Basics

 What is a feeding tube?

-Feeding tubes are used to supply nutrition when an individual is unable to eat or absorb nutrients through the gastrointestinal (GI) tract as a result of illness.
+A feeding tube is used to supply nutrition when a person is unable to eat or absorb nutrients through the gastrointestinal (GI) tract because of illness.
 You can receive nutrition (vitamins, nutrients and calories), hydration, and medications through the feeding tube.

-- Nasogastric tube (NGT): An NG-tube is a small thin tube, inserted through the nose and throat and down into the stomach.
-NGTs are typically used for short periods of time (usually 4 weeks or less).
+- Nasogastric tube (NG-tube, NGT): An NG-tube is a small thin tube, placed through the nose and throat and down into the stomach.
+NGTs are often used for short periods of time (usually 4 weeks or less).

-- Nasojejunal tube (NJT): This is similar to the NG-tube except it passes through the stomach into one of the upper parts of the intestine, called the jejunum.
+- Nasojejunal tube (NJT): This is like an NG-tube, except it passes through the stomach into one of the upper parts of the intestine, called the jejunum.

 - Gastrostomy Tube (G-tube or peg tube): G-Tubes are surgically inserted directly into the stomach.
-G-tubes can be used in individuals with longer term feeding/nutrition needs.
+G-tubes can be used in people with longer term feeding/nutrition needs.

 - Gastrostomy-Jejunostomy or GJ-tube (Transgastric-Jejunal or TJ tube): The GJ-Tube is surgically inserted through the abdominal wall, into the stomach and down into the jejunum (intestine).

-- Jejunostomy or J-tube: The J-tube is surgically inserted through the abdominal wall, directly into the jejunum, completely bypassing the stomach.
+- Jejunostomy or J-tube: The J-tube is surgically inserted through the abdominal wall, directly into the jejunum, past the stomach.

-Your care team will decide which tube is appropriate for you based on your diagnosis, length of time for nutrition therapy, functional ability of your stomach and intestines, and nutritional needs.
+Your care team will decide which tube is right for you based on your diagnosis, length of time you might need nutrition therapy, how well your stomach and intestines work, and nutritional needs.

 How are feedings given?

 Once your feeding tube is placed, you will slowly start feeding through the tube until you reach your calorie/hydration goal.
-Tube feeds are started slowly to allow the body to adjust to the feeding, and to monitor for gastroperesis (inability of the stomach to empty food into the intestine), aspiration (when contents from the stomach are coughed up and enter the airway), and nausea or vomiting.
+Tube feeds are started slowly to allow the body to adjust to the feeding, and to watch for gastroperesis (when the stomach is unable to empty food into the intestine), aspiration (when contents from the stomach are coughed up or back up and enter the airway), and nausea or vomiting.